dansand/Python/part1/testfilemd.md

 it will also give us the length of many other things that we haven't met yet, so we should always use it when we can.

-and if we loop over a list,
-the loop variable is assigned elements one at a time:
+If we loop over a list, which we learnt about in the previous lesson, the loop variable is assigned elements one at a time:

 ```
 for number in odds: